mframpton/seqfam/README.md

 If the package is used to generate data for a publication, you must cite the following article:

-Matthew Frampton, Elena Schiff, Nikolas Pontikos, Adam P. Levine, Anthony Segal (2018) CohPy: a python package for analysis of next generation sequencing DNA data in families. *(Under review)*
+Matthew Frampton, Elena Schiff, Nikolas Pontikos, Adam P. Levine, Anthony Segal (2018) Seqfam: a python package for analysis of next generation sequencing DNA data in families. *(Under review)*